Pushing the Limits of Block Rotations in Post-Training Quantization: Theoretical Analysis of Outlier Suppression

 Our bound also yields a clear guarantee: \(\Vert XR\Vert_\infty < \Vert X \Vert_\infty\) when \(\delta < 1 / \sqrt{d}\).
 Importantly, this condition is sufficient but not necessary; outlier suppression can and does occur in practice for {activation vectors} with~\( \delta \) well above this threshold.
-Figure~\ref{fig:delta_range} visualizes the empirical behavior of~\( \delta \) for Llama3 and Qwen3 models, showing that activation range is consistently reduced across all sampled {tokens} even when the sufficient condition is not satisfied.
+Figure~\ref{fig:delta_range} visualizes the empirical behavior of~\( \delta \) for Llama3 and Qwen3 models, showing that outliers are consistently suppressed across all sampled {tokens} even when the sufficient condition is not satisfied.
 Moreover, Figure~\ref{fig:delta_range} provides two additional insights.
 First, the empirical distribution of \( \delta \) for real LLM activations differs markedly from those implied by common distributional assumptions.
 To ensure a fair comparison, Gaussian and Laplacian models are fit to the empirical activations on a per-token basis, and \( \delta \) values are then computed from samples drawn from these fitted distributions.
-The resulting distributions fail to capture the empirical distribution of mass concentration observed in real models, highlighting the limits of analyses based on such assumptions.
-Second, \( \delta \) is strongly correlated with the normalized post-rotation range \( \Vert XR \Vert_\infty / \Vert X \Vert_\infty \), indicating that mass concentration serves as an effective proxy for predicting the degree of outlier suppression achieved by rotation.
+The resulting distributions fail to capture the empirical distribution of \( \delta \) observed in real models, highlighting the limits of analyses based on such assumptions.
+Second, \( \delta \) is strongly correlated with the outlier suppression ratio \( \Vert XR \Vert_\infty / \Vert X \Vert_\infty \), indicating that mass concentration serves as an effective proxy for predicting the degree of outlier suppression achieved by rotation.